pgan002/biomed-chatbot/README.md

 python db.py
 ```

 There are two options for embedding that can be set by coding.
+- `all-MiniLM-L6-v2`
+-- expected to be better
+-- ingests about 1 document/s
+- `Glove`
+-- 10 ingests about 10 documents/s
+-- Uses about 3.5G memory during ingestion.

 See the discussion under section "Embedding".

-- The faster one (Glove) uses about 3.5G during ingestion.
-- The slower and better (`all-MiniLM-L6-v2`) uses less memory and, we implement auto-resume if ingestion is interrupted.
+If ingestion is interrupted and restarted, it knows from which input document to resume.

 ## Querying the chatbot